Sam-r-ai/JAIMES/README.md

 If running locally with Python 12+ follow instructions **C**

 ### (A) Running on Raspberry Pi
-1: Setup Raspberry Pi 4 -> 2: Download Python Libraries -> 3: Get chatGPT API Key -> 4: Write the script -> Run.
+Setup Raspberry Pi 4 -> 2: Download Python Libraries -> 3: Get chatGPT API Key -> 4: Write the script -> Run.

 1) Setting up Raspberry Pi 4

    -Image the newest version of PiOS onto your Raspberry Pi, then power up and go through booting, you will then need to download some

     configurations.
-We will need to install libraries to interact with chatGPT -Run update commands in terminal:
+We will need to install libraries to interact with chatGPT

+   -Run update commands in terminal:

      ->sudo apt update

      ->sudo apt upgrade

-     (Python comes preinstalled with Raspbian)
+     (Python comes preinstalled with RaspbianOS)

-2) Download Libraries for Python Scripts: (3 methods: A, B, *C) 2.A:If this doesn't work because Error: "externally managed environment" go to 2.B ->sudo apt-get install python3-pip
+2) Download Libraries for Python Scripts: (3 methods: A, B, *C)

+   2.A:If this doesn't work because Error: "externally managed environment" go to 2.B

+     ->sudo apt-get install python3-pip

      ->python3 -m pip install python-dotenv

-     ->pip3 install openai dotenv SpeechRecognition pyttsx3 gtts PyAudio ->sudo apt install python3-pyaudio flac python3-espeak espeak python3-dotenv
+     ->pip3 install openai dotenv SpeechRecognition pyttsx3 gtts PyAudio

+     ->sudo apt install python3-pyaudio flac python3-espeak espeak python3-dotenv

      ->pip uninstall dotenv

      ->pip install python-dotenv

     2.B)If 1.1 did not work, we will download libraries through virtual environment.

    You might have seen the error code:

     ***The error "externally managed environment" when trying to install a Python package on a Raspberry Pi (or similar Linux systems)   indicates that the system's package manager,          rather than pip, is managing the Python environment.
 This is a common scenario in many Linux distributions where Python packages are installed and managed system-wide by tools like       apt.
       We will open the Python virtual environment:
       ->sudo apt-get install python3-venv